aofarrel/verbose-fiesta/Terra/WS_TOPMedAligner_Template_WS.md

 # Running on More Than One Data Table
 ### This is optional to run the aligner included in this workspace, however, certain other workflows may require you to draw upon more than one table, so this is good information to learn.
 Go back to the workflow tabs and again select the aligner.
 However, this time, select "Aligned Reads Index" instead of "Submitted Aligned Reads".
-Yes, this is a table of CRAI files, not CRAM files -- but like the CRAM table, it too links to its files using DRS URIs in the object_id column.
+Yes, this is a table of CRAI files, not CRAM files -- but like the CRAM table, it too links to its files using DRS URIs in the pfb:object_id column.
 Don't worry, we'll get back to the CRAMs in a moment.

 ![screenshot of Terra's workflow UI page with the submitted aligned reads index table selected via dropdown menu](https://raw.githubusercontent.com/aofarrel/tutorials/master/aligned%20reads%20index%20redo.png)